 There are variety of options open to the sysadmin when serving Ruby applications.

 I am assuming you have Ruby and Rubygems installed on your Slice.
-If you don't, please see the CentOS Ruby on Rails article.
+If you don't, please see the Ubuntu Intrepid Ruby on Rails article.

-Mongrel is a rubygem and installation is as simple as:
+Thin is a rubygem and so installation couldn't be easier:

 On the test Slice with a basic rubygems and Rails installation, the process installed the following gems:

 eventmachine-0.12.4 daemons-1.0.10 thin-1.0.0

 There will be separate articles for proxying to thin from different web servers (Apache, Nginx, etc).

 As such, we'll only look at the basics of thin, leaving Virtual Host configurations for later.

 As is often the case in the wacky world of the developer, each version has a unique name: